 Since the inception of the design, the team has stayed true to the idea of structure as finish, choosing mass timber for its sustainable benefits.
 By exposing the timber structure on the columns, ceilings and sheer walls, they reduce the need for interior finishes, further lessening the building’s environmental impact.
 Along with the biophilic benefits of exposed wood, the building’s design forms a network of balconies on the south, west, and east façades, providing shade and spaces for building occupants to enjoy the outdoors next to balcony integrated gardens.
 And by locating balconies between brace bays, the design provides alternating outdoor space on each floor—a unique feature for a high-rise office building.
 At the top of the building, the façade extends beyond the top office floor to create a windscreen and guard for an open-air roof deck with planting, urban agriculture and views to the North Shore mountains and the downtown Vancouver skyline.

-Download the Project Profile, provided by naturally:wood
+Download a Project Profile, provided by naturally:wood

 Download Project Profile